Laryngeal Paralysis & Polyneuropathy

 Medium and smaller dogs are less predictable.
-Chances are good that the genetic cause is different than for large dogs, as we have had quite a few patients over the years that did not progress like the Labrador, Chesapeake and golden retrievers tend to do.
-Several of them were Brittany spaniels.
-Dogs with LP are usually middle-age to elderly.
+Chances are good that the genetic cause is different than for large dogs, as we have had quite a few patients over the years that did not progress like the Labrador, Chesapeake, and golden retrievers tend to do.
+Several of them were Brittany Spaniels.
+Dogs with LP are usually middle-aged to elderly.
 Male dogs are slightly more commonly affected than females.

 What Will Happen to My Dog If She/He Has GOLPP?